Sandeep Kumar (politician)

-Sandeep Kumar is an Indian politician who served as minister of SC/ST Welfare and Women and Child Welfare in the Delhi government, under the Chief Minister of Delhi, Arvind Kejriwal.
+Sandeep Kumar is an Indian politician who served as minister of SC/ST Welfare and Women and Child Welfare in the Delhi government, under former Chief Minister Arvind Kejriwal.
 He was the youngest minister in Kejriwal's cabinet during his tenure.
 He was a member of the Aam Aadmi Party.
-He represents Sultan Pur Majra (Assembly constituency) in the Sixth Legislative Assembly of Delhi.
+He represented Sultan Pur Majra (Assembly constituency) in the Sixth Legislative Assembly of Delhi.

 Kumar was removed from his cabinet post and expelled from his party by Kejriwal on 31 August 2016 after he allegedly appeared in a sex tape.

 Early life and education

 Sandeep Kumar is a son of Zile Singh.
 He is resident in the Sultanpur area in Delhi.
 He completed his 12th standard in 2001, under the CBSE board of Delhi.
-He acquired a Bachelor of Arts (BA) from Dyal Singh college, University of Delhi in 2004.
+He acquired a Bachelor of Arts (BA) from Dyal Singh College, University of Delhi in 2004.
 He gained an LLB degree from the Chaudhary Charan Singh University, Meerut in 2009.
 He is married to Ritu Verma, who is a housewife.

 Political career

 A lawyer, Kumar fought cases for economically and socially backward people, without taking any fees.
 He first met Arvind Kejriwal, who was later instrumental in founding the AAP, during the India Against Corruption movement in 2012.

-Kumar contested the 2013 Delhi Legislative Assembly elections as an AAP member in the Sultan Pur Majra Assembly constituency, which is reserved for Scheduled Caste candidates.
-He secured 30,346 votes, finishing second to the sitting Member of the Legislative Assembly (MLA), Jai Kishan of the Indian National Congress (INC), by a margin of 1,112 votes.
+Kumar contested the 2013 Delhi Legislative Assembly elections as an AAP member in the Sultan Pur Majra Assembly constituency.
+He secured 30,346 votes, finishing second to the sitting MLA Jai Kishan of the Indian National Congress (INC), by a margin of 1,112 votes.

-The AAP renominated Kumar for the constituency in the 2015 Delhi Legislative Assembly elections.
+The AAP re-nominated Kumar for the constituency in the 2015 Delhi Legislative Assembly elections.
 He won with 80,269 votes.
-He defeated Kishan, who finished third, by 64,439 votes and also Parbhu Dayal, a Municipal Corporation of Delhi councillor of the Bharatiya Janata Party (BJP).
-Polling the highest percentage margin of any winning candidate, at 56 per cent, he was described as a "giant killer" by The Financial Express for defeating the four-times elected Kishan.
+He defeated Kishan, who finished third, by 64,439 votes.
+He was described as a "giant killer" by The Financial Express for defeating the four-times elected Kishan.

-After the AAP's defeat in Delhi in the 2014 Indian general election, where all seven Delhi seats were won by BJP, Kumar and other volunteers were credited with revival at the grass-root levels.
-He conducted several corner meetings and organised door-to-door voter connect campaign to increase the voter base in North West Delhi.
+After the AAP's defeat in Delhi in the 2014 Indian general election, where all seven Delhi seats were won by BJP, Kumar and other volunteers were credited with the revival of the AAP at the grassroots.
+He conducted several corner meetings and organised door-to-door voter connect campaign to increase the party's voter base in North West Delhi.
 His elevation as minister of SC/ST Welfare and Women and Child Welfare, in Kejriwal's cabinet was regarded as a recognition of his efforts for the party.
 The ministry was previously held by Rakhi Birla, who courted controversy in the last Kejriwal cabinet.
 He was also placed in charge of the social welfare and language ministries.
 With average age of 42 years, the cabinet was described as the "youngest" in the country, and 34-year-old Kumar was its youngest member.